lucalabs-de/end/README.md

 individually as eww widget parameters.
 Until then you will need to parse them from the `end-hints` parameter manually using eww's expressions.

 #### Example Configuration
-You can find a complete -- but basic -- example configuration in [EXAMPLE.md](EXAMPLE.md)
+You can find a basic complete example configuration in [EXAMPLE.md](EXAMPLE.md)